smarr/are-we-fast-yet/README.md

 ## Current Status

-Currently, we have 14 benchmarks ported to six different languages, including [Crystal], Java, JavaScript, Ruby, [SOM Smalltalk][SOM], and [SOMns][1] (a [Newspeak implementation][2]).
+Currently, we have 14 benchmarks ported to seven different languages, including [Crystal], Java, JavaScript, Python, Ruby, [SOM Smalltalk][SOM], and [SOMns][1] (a [Newspeak implementation][2]).

-The graph below shows the results for the different implementations after warmup, to ensure peak performance is reported:
+The graph below shows some older results for different implementations after warmup, to ensure peak performance is reported:

 ![Peak Performance of Java, Node.js, JRuby, JRuby+Truffle, MRI, and SOMns,